jaysayre/HomeworkTemplate/README.md

 Table of Contents
 =================

-If you have an assignment long enough to warrant a table of contents then you can add one.
+If you have an assignment long enough to warrant a table of contents, a TOC can be easily added.
-This is done by editing the homework.cls file, and uncommenting the last three lines or copy and pasting:
+This is done by editing the homework.tex file and uncommenting these three lines:

 ```
 \newpage